oliskir/phase-audibility/README.md

 I have been investigating the extent to which the human auditory system is sensitive to changes in the relative phase of harmonic components of sound.

-An example [sound clip](original_stereo.wav) included in this repository containing three piano notes is used to explore this question.
+An short [sound clip](original_stereo.wav) included in this repository which contains three piano notes, is used to explore this question.

 The script [fft_modify_phase.py](fft_modify_phase.py) computes the Fast Fourier Transform (FFT) of the sound clip, modifies the phase by applying a random